It is in Kenya that the "safari" began and safari is the Swahili word for journey.

 However the camps we have selected in Kenya means that your safari will be done in privacy away from the crowds.
 With an excellent variety of privately owned bush homesteads, small hideaway lodges and nights under canvas in exclusive permanent or mobile camps, it’s possible to experience the magic of the country as it was in days gone by.
 With safaris on offer that include walking, fly-fishing, camel trekking and riding it’s possible to experience Kenya the way our forefathers did.

-Kenya’s Maasai Mara defies description: the spectacular migration of wildebeest and zebra searching for lush grazing following the rains, stalked...More >
+Kenya’s Maasai Mara defies description: the spectacular migration of wildebeest and zebra searching for lush grazing following the rains, stalked by...More >

 Kenya's Amboseli National Park is best known for its unrivalled views of Kilimanjaro and the local elephant population.
 There are over 1000...More >